hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 Freeing ~3.5GB of memory was _exactly_ what we saw when we switched to PGBouncer!
 We then saw the free memory being used and the performance getting better.

-The second issue we've had makes sense too!
-Lets again assume we have 370 connections:
+The second issue we had makes sense too!
+Let's again assume we have 370 connections:

 without PGBouncer:<br/>
 `1000 files per connection * 370 = 370,000 files`<br/>
 with PGBouncer:<br/>
 `1000 files per connection * 20 = 20,000 files`.

-Running out of files is not suprising any more since PostgreSQL will only clean them up when it hits its limits and instead rely on the OS until then!
+Running out of files is not surprising any more since PostgreSQL will only clean them up when it hits its limits.
+Until then it relies on the OS to handle this for it.

-Digging into PostgreSQL was fun and I hope it helps you dealing with your database!
+Digging into PostgreSQL was fun, and I hope it helps you dealing with your database!

 ### Acknowledgements

-I gathered these information while working with [Torsten](http://torsten.io) on our database.
+I gathered this information while working with [Torsten](http://torsten.io) on our database and want to thank [Ryan](https://twitter.com/itchyankles) for proofreading!

-Get in touch with [me](/about) if you want to share your thoughts!
+Get in touch with [me](/about), if you want to share your thoughts!

 ### Sources